ziaali455/Qawl/README.md

 - Model: Any OOP logic, backend, and machine learning integration
 - Deprecated: Inactive files in the app

+## Pushing Code
+PRs into dev require code reviews by at least two engineers your senior.
+Each new branch must be named with the format `firstname/feature-branch-name`.
+The process is simple: push to your branch, get reviewed, push to dev.
+If it gets approved by the App Store, it'll go to prod.

 ## The Stack